 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-Carefully designed educational excursions highlight Jordan’s ancient history and present-day resources, cultures, and communities while granting students an exceptional opportunity to continue improving their Arabic language skills outside Amman.
-Excursions outside Jordan’s bustling capital allow students to experience the sharp contrasts between urban and rural life.
+Carefully designed educational excursions highlight Jordan’s ancient history and present-day resources, cultures, and communities while granting you an exceptional opportunity to continue improving your Arabic language skills outside Amman.
+Excursions outside Jordan’s bustling capital allow you to experience the sharp contrasts between urban and rural life.

 Badia (Bedouin Community)

-This excursion allows students the opportunity to explore Jordan’s Badia area where they experience the daily life, culture, and traditions of a Bedouin community, one of Jordan’s most distinct and well known groups.
+This excursion will give you the opportunity to explore Jordan’s Badia area where you will experience the daily life, culture, and traditions of a Bedouin community, one of Jordan’s most distinct and well-known groups.
 As they are known in Arabic, the Bedu, or "desert dwellers," have learned to survive and endure the unforgiving climate of the desert.
 It is difficult to know the exact size of the Bedouin community, but it is generally known that the majority of Jordan's current population is of Bedouin origin.
 Today, the majority of Jordan's Bedouin population lives in the vast wasteland that extends east from the Desert Highway.
 All throughout the north, south, and east of Jordan, Bedouin communities are marked by their characteristic black goat-hair tents, known as beit al-sha'ar, or "house of hair."

-Students travel on their own to visit their carefully selected Bedouin family.
+You will travel on your own to visit your carefully selected Bedouin family.
 The excursion takes place during the fourth week in the program and lasts for a minimum of two nights.

 North and South Jordan

-This six day excursion takes students to both North and South Jordan.
-Students receive customized Arabic lessons in a field-based setting; lessons focus on the sites and communities they visit and students enjoy highly interactive conversations about the places they experience.
-Students are engaged in Arabic practice from the time they leave Amman until their return; this includes language practice during periods of travel.
+This five-day excursion will take you to both North and South Jordan.
+You will receive customized Arabic lessons in a field-based setting; lessons focus on the sites and communities you visit, and you will enjoy highly interactive conversations about the places you experience.
+You will be engaged in Arabic practice from the time you leave Amman until your return; this includes language practice during periods of travel.

 Highlights of this excursion include:

-Students experience the extraordinary remains of the ancient city of Jerash, one of the most impressive and best preserved Roman cities outside of Italy, located a little less than 50 kilometers north of Amman.
-Read more about Jerash.
+You will experience the extraordinary remains of the ancient city of Jerash, one of the most impressive and best preserved Roman cities outside of Italy, located a little less than 50 kilometers north of Amman.

 The Dead Sea

 Located approximately 33 miles southeast of Amman in the Jordan Valley, the Dead Sea is the most spectacular natural landscape in Jordan.
-In addition to being the lowest point on Earth, the Dead Sea is the world's richest source of natural salts.
+In addition to being one of the lowest points on Earth, the Dead Sea is the world's richest source of natural salts.

-Students have the opportunity to explore Wadi Mujib, a spectacular gorge in Jordan which enters the Dead Sea.
+You will have the opportunity to explore Wadi Mujib, a spectacular gorge in Jordan that enters the Dead Sea.
 The Mujib Reserve of Wadi Mujib is the lowest nature reserve in the world.

-Students experience the ancient city of Aqaba, an important port city and the ancient Red Sea Resort of Jordan.
+You will experience the ancient city of Aqaba, an important port city in Jordan.
 Aqaba’s history dates back to 4000 BCE.
 Also known as Ayla, Aqaba was once ruled by the Mamluk Sultan from Egypt.

 Wadi Rum lies about 200 miles southwest of Amman and 42 miles north of Aqaba and is among the most stunning desertscapes in the world.
-In Wadi Rum, students experience the exceptional hospitality of the desert people and Bedouin tribes.
-They may share mint tea or cardamom coffee in the Bedouins’ tents, or join them by the fire under a starry desert sky.
+In Wadi Rum, you will experience the exceptional hospitality of the desert people and Bedouin tribes.
+You may share mint tea or cardamom coffee in the Bedouins’ tents or join them by the fire under a starry desert sky.

-Students spend a day visiting Petra, a treasure of the Ancient World and a UNESCO World Heritage Site.
+You will spend a day visiting Petra, a treasure of the Ancient World and a UNESCO World Heritage site.
 Petra also has the distinction of being one of the new Seven Wonders of the World.
-Prior to arrival in the Rose-Red City, students receive an intensive academic lecture about Petra.
-Following the lecture, students spread out in pairs and small groups to explore the city to experience firsthand the topics covered during the lecture.
+Prior to arrival in the Rose-Red City, you will receive an intensive academic lecture about Petra.
+Following the lecture, you will spread out in pairs and small groups to explore the city to experience firsthand the topics covered during the lecture.
 The visit concludes with a debriefing and conversation in Arabic.

 Dana Nature Reserve

 The dynamic topography of the Dana Nature Reserve extends from the top of the Jordan Rift Valley to the desert lowlands of Wadi Araba.
-Students experience the Reserve’s impressive mountains, the ancient ruins of Feinan, the cliffs of Wadi Dana, as well as Dana village.
-Students receive a customized lesson about the Reserve and engage in two debriefing sessions conducted in Arabic.
-As in Petra, students are expected to read a text in Arabic about the site, which is followed by a question and answer session.
+You will experience the reserve’s impressive mountains, the ancient ruins of Feinan, the cliffs of Wadi Dana, and Dana village.
+You will receive a customized lesson about the reserve and engage in two debriefing sessions conducted in Arabic.
+As in Petra, you will be expected to read a text in Arabic about the site, which is followed by a question-and-answer session.